 The MBRSC provides yearly around 12 to 15 merit-based scholarships, sponsored by the Mohammed Bin Rashid Foundation (MBRF).
 The undergraduate scholarships are for Arabic track students joining the Journalism or the Digital Production and Storytelling majors.
 This guarantees having in the classrooms a high concentration of intellectually engaged and high performing students as well as having Arab students from all economic backgrounds.
-As of Spring 2021, the proportion of the MBRSC undergraduate students who have the MBRF scholarship is 25%.
+As of Spring 2022, the proportion of the MBRSC undergraduate students who have the MBRF scholarship is around 25%.

 In the recent academic year, in the DPST major, the proportion of English and Arabic track students is almost equal in terms of total numbers. (see Table 3).

 The Retention Rates in Table 5 reflect the proportion of the MBRSC students who stayed in the program a year after they enrolled.
-The Retention Rate of students who joined in fall 2019 and are still in the program in fall 2020 is 96%.
+The Retention Rate of students who joined in fall 2020 and are still in the program in fall 2021 is 92%.
 The Attrition Rate is the proportion of the MBRSC students who are no longer in the program a year after they initially joined.
-There is a major improvement in the retention rates of Fall 2019 as 96% of the students returned in Fall 2020, while the retention rates of Fall 2018 were 75%.
+There has been significant improvement in the past years in the retention rates as more than 90% of the students returned in Fall 2021.

 The employment rates noted in Table 7 are based on the last survey conducted in the Fall of 2022 including all 462 BCIS alumni who graduated from the MBRSC since its launch in 2007 until July 2022.
 Excluded from Table 7 though are the 22May 2022 graduates since many of them were unlikely to have found employment at the time the survey was conducted.
 The employment rates calculated below exclude the 91 undergraduate alumni as well that we were unable to contact.
 As for the remaining pool of 271 BCIS alumni from May 2011 to May 2022, the overwhelming majority, 90.28%, were working full time, and only 6.14% were not working at the time of the survey.